farmart-phase-5/farmart-backend/README.md

 Farmart Backend – Farmer Dashboard (Flask API)
-This backend handles the Farmer Dashboard functionality of the Farmart platform.
-It allows farmers to manage their animal listings and customer orders using a RESTful API built with Flask and SQLAlchemy.
+This backend powers the Farmer Dashboard of the Farmart platform.
+It allows farmers to manage their animal listings and view customer orders through a RESTful API built using Flask, SQLAlchemy, and PostgreSQL.

-Features Implemented
+Features
-View all orders from users
+View all customer orders

-Accept or deny an order
+Accept or deny customer orders

-Delete animals from listing
+Delete listed animals
 Project Structure
 arduino
 Copy